info@beaconcounselingwi.com

 What is a Therapeutic Approach Anyway?
 Understanding CBT

-March 25, 2024 by Beacon Counseling LLC Uncategorized 0 comments
+March 25, 2024 by Beacon Counseling LLC Anxiety and Stress, Depression, Treatments 0 comments

 You may have noticed that some therapists, counselors, and social workers use a lot of different acronyms.
 For example, maybe you have seen CBT, DBT, ERP, etc. and you have no idea what that means because they don’t elaborate.